bxy09/gpx_lua/lua-简单策略.md

         -- 以下是策略逻辑
         local conditionStopLoss = hightable[target] ~= nil and price<(1-drawdownrate)*hightable[target]
         local conditionBuy = formula1 ~= nil and lformula1 ~= nil
-                and formula1 > MAS and lformula1 < LMAS and po.quantity == 0
+                and formula1 > MAL and lformula1 < LMAL and po.quantity == 0
         local conditionSell = formula1 ~= nil and lformula1 ~= nil
-                and formula1 < MAS and lformula1 > LMAS and po.quantity > 0
+                and formula1 < MAL and lformula1 > LMAL and po.quantity > 0

         local want = (function()
             if conditionStopLoss then